-In 2022, we completed our second annual employee engagement survey as a standalone public company.
-We had a 91% participation rate in this survey, with 78% of respondents reporting feeling engaged at work and 82% believing their managers are leading effectively.
-The results of this survey showed improvement from our inaugural survey.
+We conduct an annual employee engagement survey to solicit employees' input and perspectives on our performance.
+In 2023, we had a 92% participation rate in this survey, with 76% of respondents reporting feeling engaged at work and 80% believing their managers are leading effectively.
 We use the feedback from these surveys to better understand whether our employees have the tools, resources, training and development opportunities to succeed.
-We assess our employee engagement annually and future surveys will help us benchmark our progress over time and compare our results with companies in our sector.
-Communication is at the core of our engagement efforts and we host monthly CEO Forums for all employees, to keep our employees informed and to provide opportunities for employees globally to ask senior management questions.
+Future surveys will help us benchmark our progress over time and compare our results with companies in our sector.
+Communication is at the core of our engagement efforts and we host numerous CEO Forums for all employees, to keep our employees informed and to provide opportunities for employees globally to ask questions to senior management.